Marae in Far North identified as location of interest

 Anyone who was at the marae over these three days is considered a close contact and must self-isolate.

-The Ministry of Health is asking close contacts to self-isolate and get tested immediately, as well as on day 5.
+The Ministry of Health is asking close contacts to self-isolate and get tested immediately, as well as on day five.

 AdvertisementAdvertise with NZME.